ushaprof/ai_case_study/README.md

 ### WAYMO Recommendations

 **Expand Partnerships:** Waymo should continue to seek out partnerships with automakers, logistics companies, and technology providers to scale its AI technology.
 YouTube is an excellent in-house example of how to expand a brand continuously across platforms and industries.

 **Focus on Cost Efficiency:** Improving cost efficiency will be key to achieving profitability in the highly competitive AI and autonomous vehicle markets.

+> 	It’s unclear exactly how much money Alphabet is spending on Waymo, but a collection of Alphabet’s experimental businesses that includes Waymo had an operating loss of about $2 billion in the first half of this year.
+“Waymo most likely accounted for a significant portion of that loss,” said Mark Mahaney, the head of Evercore ISI’s internet research team.
+[The New York Times](https://www.nytimes.com/2024/09/04/technology/waymo-expansion-alphabet.html)

+**Focus on increasing Voluntary Public adoption/buy-in through enhancing immersive experiences.

+>	Waymo’s head of product and customer research Megan Neese says the company is in the process of fine-tuning location accuracy of drop-offs and pick-ups and optimizing the music experience.
+Features like Google Voice Assistant, cabin configuration for productivity, and entertainment, are near-term possibilities.
+[Forbes](https://www.forbes.com/sites/martineparis/2024/08/24/waymo-has-5-billion-google-ai-and-super-fans-can-amazon-tesla-and-uber-compete/) Very likely, Waymo is a Google sib after all.

 **Safety Awareness Campaigns relating to Autonomous Vehicles:** Imperative to launch immersive, responsive, updated public information campaigns on SAFETY of vehicles, technology, public, roads, buildings, and more.
 Analogous to aviation safety protocols, community safety standards and regulatory boundary conditions.

 ## WAYMO RESEARCH SOURCES